 Protein is abundant in curd.
 It assists in reducing calorie intake while satisfying hunger and preventing binge eating.
 Curd is a great afternoon snack because it is high in protein.
 You are permitted to eat curd between meals.

 According to research, “the more protein in curd, the more it aids in controlling appetite.”
-GLP-1, peptide YY, and cholecystokinin are an appetite-reducing hormone that gets a boost with the intake of protein.
+GLP-1, peptide YY, and cholecystokinin are appetite-reducing hormones that get a boost with protein intake.
 On the other hand, it reduces ghrelin, the hunger hormone.
-(Source 1, Source 2, Source 3)
+(4, 5, 6)

 How to increase your intake of curd in a healthy way